Triangle functions generated by products of quantales: Introduction

-The tensor products of quantales afford another method to construct triangle functions \cite{Eklund2018,Gutierrez2017,Gutierrez2019}.
-It is observed that the complete lattice $\Delp$ can be treated as the tensor product of $[0,\infty]^{\rm op}$ and $[0,1]$.
-Then, in particularly, given a left continuous triangular norm $T$ on $[0,1]$ and a right continuous binary operation $L$ on $[0,\infty]$ which is commutative, associative and has $0$ as the identity, we obtain quantales $([0,1],T)$, $([0,\infty]^{\rm op},L)$ and their tensor product $(\Delp,L\otimes T)$.
-Thus, the binary operation $L\otimes T$ becomes a triangle function.
-It is shown that the binary operation $L\otimes T$ coincides exactly with $\tau_{T,L}$ if $L=+$, see \cite{Eklund2018}.
-Furthermore, in this paper, we show that $L\otimes T$ coincides with $\tau_{T,L}$ if and only if the operation $L$ on $[0,\infty]$ satisfies the condition $(LCS)$.
+Within the framework of quantale theory, a novel method for constructing triangle functions on $\Delp$ is established.
+It is observed that in the category $\mathbf{SUP}$ of complete lattices and supremum-preserving maps, $\Delp$ can be identified with the tensor product of the complete lattices $[0,1]$ and $[0,\infty]^{\mathrm{op}}$.
+Moreover, let $T$ be a left continuous triangular norm on $[0,1]$, and let $L$ be a right continuous commutative monoid operation on $[0,\infty]$ with identity element $0$.
+Then $([0,1],T,1)$ and $([0,\infty]^{\mathrm{op}}, L, 0)$ form quantales.
+The tensor product of these quantales yields a complete lattice $\Delp$, equipped with a monoid operation $L \otimes T$, which is a triangle function on $\Delp$.

+The two methods for constructing triangle functions described above appear distinctly different, yet they can yield the same triangle function under certain conditions.
+For instance, when $L$ coincides with the addition operation on the real numbers, Gutiérrez García et al. observed that $\tau_{T,L}=L\otimes T$ \cite{Eklund2018, Gutierrez2017, Gutierrez2019}.
+This observation naturally leads to the following question: under what general conditions does $\tau_{T,L} = L \otimes T$ hold?
+We prove that for any left continuous t-norm $T$ on $[0,1]$ and any continuous t-conorm $L$ on $[0,\infty]$, the equality $\tau_{T,L} = L \otimes T$ holds if and only if $L$ satisfies the property (LCS).
+This result not only improves upon Theorem 7.2.4 in \cite{Schweizer1983}, but also partially answers the first question posed in Problem 7.9.6 of \cite{Schweizer1983}.

+For a triangle function $\tau$ on $\Delta^+$, the study of subsets of $\Delta^+$ that are closed under the operation $\tau$ presents an interesting problem.
+In Problem 7.9.3 (i) of \cite{Schweizer1983}, the following open question is included: ``Given a (continuous) triangle function $\tau$, determine the subsets of $\Delta^+$ closed under $\tau$.
+In particular, is $\mathcal{D}^+$ closed under $\tau$?''
+There are few sufficient conditions for $\CDp$ being closed listed in \cite[Theorem 12.1]{Saminger2008}.
+As for the subset $\CDp_c$ of continuous distance distribution functions, it is shown in \cite{Moynihan1975} that $\tau_{T,L}(f,g)$ is continuous whenever $f,g$ are in $\Delp$ and either one is continuous, where $T$ is a continuous t-norm and $L$ is the addition operation.

+In this paper, we focus on triangle functions of the form $L \otimes T$ and examine whether the following subsets of $\Delta^+$ are closed under this class of triangle functions: